jdstrode/api-challenge/README.md

 # Python API Homework - What's the Weather Like?

+Inside this Repository:

+The below is a breakdown (and instructions) for a Python-API Homework Assignment required for the Data Science Bootcamp @ Northwestern University.

+Students were to utilize Jupyter Notebook / Jupyter Lab to complete the assignment.
+My finalized answers/results are included within the below document.

+Github API-Challenge folder summary:

+  The output_data folder contains:
+  * A cities.csv file that holds the random sample of city data generated and analyzed during this assignment.
+  * Images of the figures (plots & maps) created for this assignment.

+  The Repository itself also holds several files:
+  * A VacationPy-with-outputs.ipynb file which houses my scripting to solve the Vacation portion of the homework.
+  * A WeatherPY-updateds.ipynb file which houses my scripting to solve the Weather portion of the homework.
+  * A .gitignore file housing instructions on which files to ignore on the git pull.
+  * A README.md, which you are currently reading, which outlines the assignment instructions/components and some of my results.

+The assignment asks for our obvservations from the data/analysis.
+This is included further below in this document along with the final plot images that I created from this assignment and inserted within this document.

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"